richcreations/Ghettotator/README.md

 # Wire Wiggler Firmware: Yet another satellite antenna rotator project
-Wire Wiggler is a satellite antenna rotator control firmware intended to be used with common nc controller hardware.
+Wire Wiggler is a satellite antenna rotator control firmware intended for use with wide range of commonly available nc controller hardware.
 The code is based off of satnogs original stepper rotator code.
+So Wire Wiggler can be used with many popular rotator apps just like a "satnogs" rotator.

-Read about the original satnogs rotator project here: [SatNOGS Rotator Controller Based on Arduino UNO and CNC V3 Shield](https://gitlab.com/Quartapound/satnogs-rotator-firmware/).
+Read about the original satnogs stepper rotator project here: [SatNOGS Rotator Controller Based on Arduino UNO and CNC V3 Shield](https://gitlab.com/Quartapound/satnogs-rotator-firmware/).

 ## Features
 * Interfaces with Hamlib rotctld for easy control with rotator apps like Gpredict
 * Homes all axis at boot up
-* Watchdog timer shuts down all drivers when triggered
+* Optional 3rd axis for antenna polarization control
-* Optional 3rd axis for polarization control
+* Watchdog timer shuts down all drivers when triggered (not supported by all hardware)
 * ...currently under development

     * IMU feedback for moving vehicles